Katie85/www.thecomfortcupboard.com.au/_drafts/visualisation-is-everything.md

 You have to love what you do before anyone else will love it too.&nbsp;

-You have to believe in yourself before anyone else will believe in you.
+You have to choose yourself and you have to believe in yourself and dare I say it, you have to love your damn self.

 Because how you feel about yourself is the most important thing.
 That’s where you start.
 That’s the beginning of getting everything it is that you want.&nbsp;